WHU-lab/Medical-Image-Fusion/README.md

 # Laplacian Re Decomposition for Multimodal Medical Image Fusion
 This repository contains testing code for the proposed Laplacian-Re-Decomposition (LRD) presented at IEEE TIM 2020.

+# Prerequisites
+#Matlab
+We use Matlab 2019b for our implementation.

 # Installation and operation

 * Download and install the **Matlab 2019b** operating environment.